Atlanta Postnuptial Agreement Attorneys

 Many people have heard of prenuptial agreements and know that they are meant to detail a couple's agreement on their assets, income, and other issues prior to marriage.
 Postnuptial agreements (postnups) are discussed less frequently, but they are an equally important tool for managing the division of assets and other potential challenges after the dissolution of a marriage.

 The main difference between prenuptial and postnuptial agreements are that prenuptial agreements are entered into before the marriage and postnuptial agreements are entered into after the couple is already married.

-A postnuptial agreement detail how the parties' assets will be divided if they divorce.
-They are also used to detail responsibility for any debt and to detail each person's financial responsibilities during the marriage.
+A postnuptial agreement details how the parties' assets will be divided if they divorce.
+They are also used to outline responsibility for any debt and each person's financial responsibilities during the marriage.
 Postnuptial agreements can include division of assets and debt, requirements for spousal support, and distribution of assets after a spouse's death.
 In some situations, a postnup can even include a plan for child custody and support in the event the couple decides to divorce.